 Since then, Silver has been denounced, threatened, and ostracized by students and colleagues.
-When Silver became the first Mississippian to be elected president of the Southern Historical Association last year, the university publicity department ignored the news.
-Last winter rumors spread around Oxford that the white Citizens Council was sending agents to "get" Silver.
-The professor moved his 13-year-old daughter from an exposed bedroom of their home, stationed himself at a strategic window, and sat up all one night with a shotgun poised between his knees.
-Silver never had to use the gun, but last week in a speech before the Southern Historical Association in Asheville, N.C., he took dead aim on "Mississippi: The Closed Society.'
+When Silver became the first Mississippian to be elected president of the Southern Historical Association last year, the univer- state as [Gov.] Ross Barnett." sity publicity department ignored the news.
+Last winter rumors'spread around Oxford that the white Citizens Council professor moved his 13-year-old daughter from an exposed bedroom of their home, stationed himself at a strategic window, and sat up all one night with a shotgun poised between his knees.
+Silver never had to use the gun, but last week in a speech before the South-N.C., he took dead aim on "Mississippi: The Closed Society."